dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 - Input Type : Enrollment
 - Program Dimesions
-  - Program : COVID-19 Case-based Surveillance
+  - Program :Case-based Surveillance
   - Data
-    - Attributes : First Name, Surname
+    - Attributes : Given name, Family name
-    - Data Element: Sign/Symptoms Present
+    - Data Element: Other Sign/Symptoms
-    - Program Indicator: COVID-19 Contacts
+    - Program Indicator: Contacts
-- Org Unit : CHW Mahosot
+- Org Unit : 0001 CH Mahosot
-- Time Dimension : Case Registrtion Date (this is the enrollment date)
+- Time Dimension : Date of notification (this is the enrollment date)

-Note : here is the location of the org unit in case you are unfamiliar with this hierarchy (01 Vientiane Capital -> 0001 CH Mahosot -> CHW Mahosot)
+Note : here is the location of the org unit in case you are unfamiliar with this hierarchy (01 Vientiane Capital -> 0101 Chanthabouli -> 0001 CH Mahosot)

 ![chw_mahosot](resources/images/program_indicators/ou_chw_mahosot_linelist.png)